Coroutines and Tasks

 return a value, so that they can be used by other coroutines.

-await statement to block until the forked coroutine finishes.
+await statement to suspend the current task until the other task finishes.

-Forked coroutines can be killed before they complete, forcing their completion before they’d naturally end.
+Tasks can be killed before they complete, forcing their completion before they would naturally end.

 Changed in version 1.4: The

 cocotb.coroutine decorator is no longer necessary for

 async def coroutines can be used, without the

 yield statements and